Embotelladora Andina SA ADR Series A (NYSE:AKO.A) Increases Dividend to $0.15 Per Share

-Embotelladora Andina SA ADR Series A (NYSE:AKO.A) announced a quarterly dividend on Wednesday, August 19th, Wall Street Journal reports.
-Investors of record on Friday, August 21st will be paid a dividend of 0.15 per share on Thursday, August 20th.
-This represents a $0.60 annualized dividend and a yield of 4.74%.
-The ex-dividend date is Thursday, August 20th.
-This is a positive change from Embotelladora Andina SA ADR Series A’s previous quarterly dividend of $0.14.
+Embotelladora Andina SA ADR Series A (NYSE:AKO.A) declared a quarterly dividend on Wednesday, August 19th, Wall Street Journal reports.
+Stockholders of record on Friday, August 21st will be given a dividend of 0.15 per share on Thursday, August 20th.
+This represents a $0.60 annualized dividend and a dividend yield of 4.74%.
+The ex-dividend date of this dividend is Thursday, August 20th.
+This is a boost from Embotelladora Andina SA ADR Series A’s previous quarterly dividend of $0.14.

 Receive News & Ratings for Embotelladora Andina SA ADR Series A Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Embotelladora Andina SA ADR Series A and related companies with MarketBeat.com's FREE daily email newsletter.